Your Supplies...Delivered!

 Continuous Positive Airway Pressure (CPAP) therapy has proven to be a transformative solution for individuals suffering from sleep apnea.
 Sleep apnea is a sleep disorder characterized by pauses in breathing or shallow breaths during sleep, leading to disrupted rest and potential health complications.

 CPAP therapy utilizes a device called CPAP machines that delivers a steady stream of air to keep the airways open, ensuring uninterrupted breathing throughout the night.
 CPAP machines may offer immediate relief to individuals undergoing sleep apnea, ensuring a more restful night from the very first use.
+For those embarking on CPAP therapy, the journey brings about a series of significant changes that can greatly impact overall well-being.

 How Sleep Apnea Impacts Your Life Before CPAP Therapy?